LivePersonInc/ConversationBuilder-Samples/bot-samples/back-guide/README.md

+# Description

-This bot template provides an example solution for enabling consumers to return back to the previous interaction in a LivePerson bot.
-It provides examples of going back in three ways:
+This bot template provides a solution enabling consumers to return back to the previous interaction in a LivePerson bot.
+It includes examples of going back in three ways:

 - An utterance (eg. 'back') triggers a custom rule taking the consumer back to the previous interaction
 - A button click triggers a custom rule taking the consumer back to the previous interaction